ljmdullaart/kakuweb/README.md

 -----
 This is a very simple web-interface for raspKAKU, a program that allows you to switch Klik-aan, Klik-uit switches with a 433MHz module on a Raspberry Pi.
+It also provides an interface for API calls to Domoticz.

 REQUIREMENTS